Tony Parker: National team career

 France won the bronze medal in the 2005 FIBA EuroBasket, by defeating the Spanish national team 98–68 in the bronze medal game.
 As the captain of the French national team since 2003, Parker was slated to lead France at the 2006 FIBA World Championship, but he was unable to play after breaking a finger when he caught his hand in the jersey of a Brazilian national team player in France's final warm-up for the tournament.
 During the EuroBasket 2007, Parker averaged 20.1 points per game and 2.8 assists per game in nine tournament games, but France was defeated in the quarter-finals by the Russian national team.
 He passed the 2010 FIBA World Championship to recover fully from some injuries he had during the 2009–10 NBA season.
 Parker returned to the team in 2011, and France reached the finals of the 2011 EuroBasket, losing to Spain.
 Parker also joined the team for the 2012 Summer Olympics in London.
 In 2013, Parker and the French national team won the 2013 FIBA EuroBasket tournament.
+While Parker had a "quiet game" in the final with only 12 points, he was named the MVP for the tournament.

 While playing for France in EuroBasket 2015, in a group game against Poland, Parker scored his 1,032nd career point in the tournament, and in doing so, he overtook Nikos Galis as the all-time leading scorer in the history of the EuroBasket competition.
 That record was later broken by Pau Gasol.

 During the Olympic Qualifying Tournament in Manila, Philippines, in July 2016, Parker announced his intention to retire from international competition, but not the NBA, after the 2016 Summer Olympics.
-He reiterated that intent after France lost in the quarter-finals in Rio de Janeiro.An era of world basketball ends, Parker, Ginobili retire, USA Today, Jeff Zillgitt, 19 August 2016.
-Retrieved 21 August 2016.
+He reiterated that intent after France lost in the quarter-finals in Rio de Janeiro.

+On 12 July 2024, the French Federation of Basketball officially retired Parker's national team jersey number 9, ahead of a friendly game against Serbia at the LDLC Arena in Lyon.
+Retiring a number for a player is not a French tradition, thus, his number retirement was the first of such kind in any French sport.